Luke97030/Defend-earth-game-/README.md

 # Defend-earth-game-
-It is a video game which made by java
+It is a video game which was ade by java

 Becasue this java code is an Applet, so i cannot export it as a runnable .jar file.
 You unzip the code and run it on your laptop